The Honest AI Brief For Ambitious Early Career Lawyers

 Profiles in Legal is a newsletter I respect for its sober, institutional lens and their recent piece on agentic AI was not breathless hype.
 It opened with a line I thought was quietly significant: this is not a technology newsletter, but occasionally a technological shift is so consequential for risk and accountability that it cannot be ignored.

 Their focus is on agentic AI: the shift from AI that responds to prompts to AI that executes multi-step workflows, takes actions, interacts with systems and generates work products autonomously.
 The implication for legal risk is meaningful.
-When systems begin to act rather than passively react, as they put it, exposure multiplies.
+When systems begin to act rather than passively react, exposure multiplies.

 But the point that matters most for junior lawyers is this: AI does not shift responsibility.
 Accountability still sits with people.
 What this era actually does is put a premium on human strategic judgement, because someone still has to design the workflow, take responsibility for the risk it carries and make the calls the machine cannot.
 Legal needs to be embedded in the architecture of these systems from the start, not brought in at the auditing stage.

-That means lawyers who understand how these tools work, who can engage substantively with governance questions, who can sit in rooms with technologists and product teams and C-suites and actually contribute, will be genuinely valuable in a way that lawyers who are waiting it out simply will not be.
+That means lawyers who understand how these tools work, who can engage substantively with governance questions and who can sit in rooms with technologists and product teams and C-suites and actually contribute, will be genuinely valuable in a way that lawyers who are waiting it out simply will not be.

-Across three very different voices, writing for very different audiences, a few things keep surfacing.
+Across very different voices, writing for very different audiences, a few things keep surfacing.

 The first is that the technology is happening whether you engage with it or not, and the only variable is whether you are fluent when it matters.